manujoz/mjo-litui/docs/mjo-dropdown.md

 - The dropdown container is created dynamically and appended to `document.body`
 - Position is automatically calculated and updated on scroll/resize
 - Click behavior includes a 100ms debounce to prevent immediate close on trigger click
-- When `preventScroll` is true, the dropdown locks scroll position during display
+- When `scrollLocked` is true, the dropdown locks scroll position during display
 - When `preventCloseOnInnerClick` is true, clicking inside the dropdown content will not close the dropdown
 - `suppressOpenSelectors` array allows preventing dropdown opening when click events originate from matching elements (only applies to `behaviour="click"`)
 - Theme inheritance: dropdown inherits theme from closest `<mjo-theme>` ancestor